5 Office Personality Types You’ll Work with At Some Point in Your Life

 This is the same guy who volunteers to zip Mr. Kirk’s fly when he leaves the restroom and is also the very first to dangle from his scrotum when he walks into the building.

-“Hey Mr. Kirk!
-You don’t see many bosses getting in there and showing the employees how it’s done, ya know?
+“Hey, Mr. Kirk!
+You don’t see many bosses getting in there and showing the employees how it’s done, you know?
 You’re a real class act!”

 The Delegator

-They literally do no work but they make sharing tasks with you sound so noble.
-They have this keen way of coaxing you into feeling trusted—trusted to do the really tough, important work.
-Like that one time you added all the art and formatting to their company PowerPoint presentation and they let you be the clicker when they presented.
+They do no work, but they make sharing tasks with you sound so noble.
+They have this keen way of coaxing you into feeling trusted to do the really tough, important work.
+For that one time, you added all the art and formatting to their company PowerPoint presentation, and they let you be the clicker when they presented.
 Dope!
 You’re a valuable asset to the company, Jamal.

 You’re a step above the trash receptacle.
 You’re like, the paper shredder or that weird drawer on the file cabinet with all the pens and stuff from people’s old desks! #worth